RomanBoegli/godbbench/README.md

 </br>

 # Abstract
 The goal of this project is to analyze the differences between relational and graph-based database management systems.
-The representatives used as concrete implementation of these two paradigms will be PostgreSQL (relational) and Neo4j (graph-based).
+The representatives used as concrete implementation of these two paradigms will be MySQL & PostgreSQL (relational) and Neo4j (graph-based).

 The first part of this work will elaborate on the background of these technologies with a focus on the history, popular use cases, as well as (dis)advantages.
 Furthermore, the key differences will be outlined in the applicable query languages, namely SQL and Cypher.